-The method we propose is to perform a second mTRL calibration on the same substrate with a different impedance.
-The objective is to measure the reflection coefficient of the impedance transition of the second mTRL calibration.
-This method is more reliable than measuring a reflective load, as the reflection coefficient of an impedance transition structure has a predictable frequency response.
-In fact, for many transmission line types, the frequency response of an impedance transition's reflection coefficient is frequency-independent, making it an ideal validation metric.
-This paper is structured as follows.
-Section \ref{sec:2} discusses the residual error in mTRL calibration due to impedance variation in the calibration standards.
-Then, in Section \ref{sec:3}, we discuss the mathematical derivation of the proposed verification method.
-Thereafter, the validation bounds for the suggested verification approach is introduced in Section \ref{sec:4}.
-Lastly, Sections \ref{sec:5} and \ref{sec:6} discuss applying our verification to PCB measurements and provide conclude remarks.
+The remainder of this paper is structured as follows.
+Section~\ref{sec:2} discusses the residual error in calibration resulting from impedance variation in the calibration standards.
+Next, in Section~\ref{sec:3}, we present the mathematical derivation of the proposed validation method.
+We then introduce the validation bounds in Section~\ref{sec:4}.
+Finally, Sections~\ref{sec:5} and \ref{sec:6} discuss PCB measurements and provide concluding remarks.